WHMCS/developer-docs/advanced/logging.md

 logModuleCall($module, $action, $requestString, $responseData, $processedData, $replaceVars);
 ```

-We recommend passing data strings such as usernames and passwords into the `$replaceVars` parameter to allow them to be automatically scrubbed and ommitted from module log entries.
+We recommend passing data strings such as usernames and passwords into the `$replaceVars` parameter to allow them to be automatically scrubbed and omitted from module log entries.